 Undergraduate Program Overview

-Biomedical Engineering involves the combination of the physical, chemical, biological, and mathematical sciences with engineering principles to create solutions to a wide range of societal problems associated with medical, environmental, occupational, and product development issues.
-Bioengineers are the people who design and develop innovative materials, processes, devices, biologics, and informatics to prevent, diagnose, and treat disease, to rehabilitate patients, and to generally improve health.
-Bioengineers also provide environmentally sound solutions to industrial process problems, and use their knowledge of biological systems to create biologically inspired processes and products.
-More about a career in Biomedical Engineering can be found here (BMEcareerguide.pdf), in a brochure prepared by the IEEE-Engineering in Medicine and Biology Society.
+Biomedical Engineering involves the combination of the physical, chemical, biological and mathematical sciences with engineering principles to create solutions to a wide range of societal problems associated with medical, environmental, occupational and product development issues.
+Bioengineers are the people who design and develop innovative materials, processes, devices, biologics and informatics to prevent, diagnose and treat disease, to rehabilitate patients and to generally improve health.
+Bioengineers also provide environmentally sound solutions to industrial process problems and use their knowledge of biological systems to create biologically inspired processes and products.
+More about a career in Biomedical Engineering can be found in a brochure prepared by the IEEE-Engineering in Medicine and Biology Society.
 The Department of Biomedical Engineering offers several pathways for undergraduate students to obtain an understanding of Biomedical Engineering.

-The Department of Biomedical Engineering offers the major in biomedical engineering, leading to the Bachelor of Engineering (B.E.) degree.
+The Department of Biomedical Engineering offers the major in biomedical engineering, leading to a Bachelor of Engineering (B.E.) degree.
 The department also offers a minor in bioengineering (BNG).
-(See the online Undergraduate Bulletin (http://www.stonybrook.edu/ugrdbulletin/current/), Majors, Minors, and Programs for the most updated requirements for both the BME major and BNG minor.)
+(See the online Undergraduate Bulletin's sections on Majors, Minors, and Programs for the most up-to-date requirements for both the BME major and BNG minor.)
 In a rigorous, cross-disciplinary training and research environment, the BME major program provides an engineering education along with a strong background in the biological and physical sciences.
-It is designed to enhance the development of creativity and collaboration through study of a specialization area (BME Track, more below) within the field of biomedical engineering.
+It is designed to enhance the development of creativity and collaboration through studies within a specialization area (BME Track, more below) within the field of biomedical engineering.
 Teamwork, communication skills, ethics and hands-on laboratory and research experience are emphasized.
 The curriculum provides students with the underlying engineering principles required to understand how biological organisms are formed and how they respond to their environment.

 Core courses provide depth within the broad field of biomedical engineering.
 These are integrated with, and rely upon, course offerings from both the College of Engineering and Applied Sciences and the College of Arts and Sciences.
 In order to achieve the breadth of engineering experience expected of biomedical engineering graduates, additional elective courses from the College of Engineering and Applied Sciences are required of all biomedical engineering students.
-An overview of the courses required of all BME majors can be found here (BME required courses).
+An overview of the courses required of all BME majors is highlighted.

-Currently, three specialization tracks are offered for the major in biomedical engineering: Biomechanics and Biomaterials, Bioelectricity and Bioimaging, and Molecular and Cellular Biomedical Engineering (BMEtracks).
-Click here to view a sample major course sequence (course sequence pdf).
+Currently, three specialization tracks are offered for the major in biomedical engineering: Biomechanics and Biomaterials, Bioelectricity and Bioimaging, and Molecular and Cellular Bioengineering (BME Tracks).
+We have prepared a sample major course sequence.

 The Department of Biomedical Engineering offers the major in biomedical engineering, leading to the Bachelor of Engineering (B.E.) degree.
 BME undergraduate students can enroll in the BE/MS degree starting in their senior year and pursue a Bachelor’s Degree along with a MS in Biomedical Engineering.
 Important features of this combined degree program are that students must apply to the program through the BME Graduate Program Director during their junior year, and once accepted, they are considered to be a graduate student in all regards.
-For a sample course sequence, click here.
-(BE MS sample course sequence pdf)
+We have prepared a sample course sequence for the combined BE/MS program.

 Requirements for the BNG minor

 The Director of the Undergraduate Program in BME directly oversees the BNG minor students.
-The program is currently approved for BIO and BIOCHEM majors.
-Requirements of this program include BME 100 Introduction to BME, and C-programming (e.g., BME 120).
-Three specialization tracks are available: Biomaterials/Biomechanics; Bioelectricity; Molecular/Cellular.
-Each specialization track has four required courses, as listed here.
-(BNG minor) Lastly, BNG minor students must complete one upper level BIO or BCH lecture and laboratory.
+The program is currently approved for Biology (BIO) and Biochemistry (BCH) majors.
+Requirements of this program include BME 100: Introduction to BME, and C-programming (e.g., BME 120).
+Three specialization tracks are available: Biomaterials/Biomechanics; Bioelectricity; Molecular/Cellular Bioengineering.
+Each specialization track has four required courses.
+Lastly, BNG minor students must complete one upper level BIO or BCH lecture and laboratory.